AlekhyaYallaBVRITH/Digital-VLSI-SoC-DESIGN-AND-PLANNING/doc/Lab_Experiment_Flow_RTL_to_GDSII.md

 - OpenLANE (cloned and built)
 - SKY130 PDK (via `open_pdks` or `make pdk`)
 ---

+### Basic Linux Commands to start lab exercise

+cd : opens the particular folder

+ls : lists the content of the folder

+pwd : shows the present working directory

+mkdir : to make a new directory

+command --help : shows the complete use that command

+clear : clears the terminal screen
+---
 ## 🛠️ Environment Setup for OpenLANE (`picorv32a` Design)
 ## 🛠️ **Working Directory**